DATA-606-2023-FALL-MONDAY/Panuganti_Manikanta/docs/report.md

 Below plot is of anglez for a single day.
 ![plot_sleepingstate](./images/singleDays.jpg)

-as you can see when the person is sleeping the data variation is very low but when the person is sleeping there is too much variation in the anglez value.
+As you can see when the person is sleeping the data variation is very low but when the person is sleeping there is too much variation in the anglez value.

 **- Sleeping states enmo data**
 Similar to anglez the values of enmo varies different based on the sleeping state